AJ-Wuu/CodeBlood/Networking.md

       * should be globally unique across the entire Internet
       * some are reserved by RFC (Request For Comment)
 * Consumption
-  * device: read in a full Ethernet packet (technically, a frame) during transmission
+  * device: read in a full Ethernet packet during transmission
+    * technically, this is a frame
+    * frame and packet can be used "interchangeably", as L2 keeps changing but the rest part remains the same
   * switch: only looks at L2
   * router
      1. looks at L2, makes sure the packet is destined for it, then **removes** L2